kstenerud/concise-encoding/cte-specification.md

 ### Line Endings

 Line endings **CAN** be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
-However, for data transmission the canonical format is LF only.
+However, for document sharing purposes the canonical format is LF only.

  * Decoders **MUST** accept both line ending types as input.
  * Encoders **MUST** output LF only.